ccardea/osy-site/yoga/8-limbs.md

 category: yoga
 title: Introduction To The 8 Limbs (Asta-Anga) Yoga
 ---
-Many people believe that the *asta-anga* portion of the sutras was inserted into the original text, either by Patanjali himself because it contains some useful definitions, or by a later source.
-Old School Yoga takes the position that it is a later addition, and evidence of that will become apparent in other parts of the discussion.

 ### Sutra 2.28
 *Yoga-aṅga-anuṣṭhānād-aśuddhi-kṣaye jñāna-dīptir-ā-viveka-khyāteḥ*
 - *yoga* = yoga